-Oklahoma State University is accredited by the North Central Association (NCA) of Colleges and Schools, and programs within the colleges are also accredited.
-(The NCA may be reached at 30 N. LaSalle Street, Suite 2400, Chicago, IL 60601, phone (800) 621-7440.)
+Oklahoma State University is accredited by the Higher Learning Commission NCA (A Commission of the North Central Association (NCA) of Colleges and Schools, and programs within the colleges are also accredited.
+(The NCA may be reached at 30 N. LaSalle Street, Suite 2400, Chicago, IL 60601, phone (800) 621-7440.
+The internet address is www. hcahigherlearningcommission.org.)